awsdocs/aws-security-hub-user-guide/doc_source/securityhub-internal-providers.md

 + [Amazon Macie](#integration-amazon-macie)
 + [AWS Systems Manager Patch Manager](#patch-manager)

-Security Hub also supports integrations with [AWS Audit Manager](#integration-aws-audit-manager) and [Amazon Detective](#integration-amazon-detective)\.
-The Audit Manager integration allows Security Hub to send control\-based findings to Audit Manager\.
-The Detective integration allows you to pivot from Security Hub to Detective to investigate a GuardDuty finding\.
+The integration with [Audit Manager](#integration-aws-audit-manager) allows Security Hub to send findings to those services\.

+The [Detective integration](#integration-amazon-detective) allows you to pivot from Security Hub to Detective to investigate a GuardDuty finding\.

 Here are the details about each AWS service integration\.